bridgekat/zenith/notes/design.md

 ## Syntax of first-order formulas

-ApiMu will use a standard first-order logic with equality, extended with function and predicate metavariables to express formula schemas like the separation and replacement axioms in ZFC.
+ApiMu will use a standard first-order logic with equality, extended with function and predicate (meta)variables to express formula schemas like the separation and replacement axioms in ZFC.

 A **context `(F, P, Γ)`** is composed of **the set `F` of functions**, **`P` of predicates**, and **`Γ` of assumptions**.
 (It replaces the notions of "signature" and "theory".)